syash7202/Javascript/readme.md

 To check if it's an array one can use a function called isArray([]).

-### Negative indexs can be given in array
+### Negative indexes can be given in an array

-As array is stored as an object thus its can be done.
+As an array is stored as an object it can be done.

 ```
 var arr = [9,8,7,6,5,4];  --->  arr = {